itsgivingchaotica/cisc-3142-ebert/sampleEx9/notes/chapter9Exercises.md

 ## **Exercise 9.30**
 > What, if any, restrictions does using the version of `resize` that takes a single argument place on the element type?

-from the book: "If the container holds elements of a class type and `resize` adds elements, we must supply an initializer or the element type must hav e a default constructor"
+from the book: "If the container holds elements of a class type and `resize` adds elements, we must supply an initializer or the element type must have a default constructor"

 ## **Exercise 9.31**
 > The program on page 354 to remove even-valued elements and duplicate odd ones will not work on a `list` or `forward_list`.
 Why?
 Revise the program so that it works on these types as well.